 Seek feedback.
 Talk to your team and your peers about how well you are growing as a leader and where you can continue to make improvements.
 It’s also important to seek feedback from groups you don’t typically interact with, whether they be other divisions within your organization or third-party partners.
 These groups will provide different insight than those who work with you regularly.

 Take time to reflect.
 Leaders have a great deal of responsibility to juggle.
 Take 15 minutes every morning to assess the most important tasks for the day and 15 minutes in the evening to reflect on what went well and what could have been improved.
 Consider writing your thoughts in a journal, focusing on lessons or insights you have gained from your experience.

 Find a mentor.
 Whether as a source of advice or as a connection to networking opportunities, mentors are critical to personal leadership development.
 It’s important to find a mentor who will be available for regular meetings and who will provide honest feedback—someone who always tells you what you want to hear may inadvertently hinder your growth.
 Your mentor could be a manager at your current job, a manager from a previous job, a professor, or a respected figure from your personal life.

 Sign up for training.
 Continued education provides a valuable opportunity to nurture leadership skills.
 In addition to resources such as books, networking events, and leadership retreats, consider earning a bachelor’s degree to hone a wide range of skills—including psychology, writing, negotiation, finance, ethical decision-making, logic, and organizational behavior.

-Interested in learning more about how a bachelor’s degree in leadership can help advance your career?
-Explore Northeastern’s Bachelor of Science in Leadership program to learn more.
+Interested in learning more about how a bachelor’s degree can help advance your career and refine your skills?
+Explore Northeastern’s Bachelor of Science in Management program to learn more.